-Preheat the oven to 240°C/475°F/ gas 9.
-Take the beef out of the fridge 30 minutes before you want to cook it and allow it to come up to room temperature.
+Take the beef out of the fridge 1 hour before you want to cook it, to let it come up to room temperature.
 Place a large sturdy roasting tray in the oven to heat up.
-In a pestle and mortar smash 3 garlic cloves and most of the the rosemary leaves with a pinch of sea salt and a lug of olive oil, then massage all over the beef.

-Quickly bash the remaining unpeeled garlic cloves and add to the hot roasting tray with the beef.
-Pop straight in the oven and roast for around 50 minutes, basting occasionally with the juices from the tray.
+Quickly squash the remaining unpeeled garlic cloves and scatter into the hot roasting tray with the beef.
+Place straight into the oven and roast for around 50 minutes, basting occasionally with the juices from the tray.

-Serve the beef with the resting juices drizzled over the top, perfectly golden roast potatoes, Yorkshire puds, dressed watercress and a good smear of horseradish.
+Serve the beef with the resting juices drizzled over the top – delicious served with perfectly golden roast potatoes, Amazing Yorkies, dressed watercress and a good dollop of horseradish.